RedisJSON/RedisJSON/README.md

 ~/rejson$ ./bootstrap.sh
 -- The C compiler identification is GNU 5.4.0
 ...
--- Configuring done
+!!
+'REDIS_SERVER_PATH' variable not defined (use cmake -D) - module unit test will not be run -- Configuring done
 -- Generating done
--- Build files have been written to: rejson/build rejson$ cmake --build build --target rejson
+-- Build files have been written to: rejson/build ~/rejson$ cmake --build build --target rejson
 Scanning dependencies of target rmobject
 ...
 [100%] Linking C shared library rejson/lib/rejson.so